babypinkpj/Light-in-the-Darkness/README.md

 Ages 15 - 30
-Players seeking thrilling and immersive gameplay Players interested in atmospheric and artistic visuals Game ConceptPlayers take on the role of Lucifer Bloodbrew, a lone knight surviving in a dying world plagued by a mysterious epidemic.
+Players seeking thrilling and immersive gameplay Players interested in atmospheric and artistic visuals

+Game ConceptPlayers take on the role of Lucifer Bloodbrew, a lone knight surviving in a dying world plagued by a mysterious epidemic.
 Armed only with his family sword and a magical lantern called the Lantern of Fate, Lucifer must journey through darkness while avoiding being consumed by it—both literally and metaphorically.
 The game combines mechanics from 2D horror titles such as Inside and Reveal the Deep, emphasizing escape and survival over confrontation.
 Its visual and thematic inspirations also borrow heavily from the Souls-like fantasy genre (e.g., Dark Souls, Demon's Souls), incorporating medieval designs, mythological references, and a haunting narrative.

+Core Features
-Core Features1.
-Survival MechanicsPlayers have limited life energy (3 hearts) per session.
+1. Survival MechanicsPlayers have limited life energy (3 hearts) per session.
 Players must collect crystals to slow down encroaching darkness.
-If all hearts are lost, players can either wait for a recharge, watch ads, or use in-app purchases to continue playing.
+If all hearts are lost, players can either wait for a recharge, watch ads, or use in-app purchases to continue playing, or click the banner to gain health points.
 2. The Darkness (Main Threat)An ever-present demonic force that follows the player.
 Represented visually and affects gameplay by chasing the player.
 3. Crystal SystemSpecial crystals scattered throughout the levels.